EMT course offerings

 Please see our

-Students will be required to do 24 hours in three out of the five emergency departments listed below:
+Students will be required to do 24 hours (three 8 hour rotations) in one of the emergency departments listed below:

 - Methodist Hospital